Deep Face Recognition: A Survey: Diverse recognition scenes of deep learning

 \subsubsection{Photo-Sketch Face Recognition}

 The photo-sketch FR may help law enforcement to quickly identify suspects.
 The commonly used methods can be categorized as two classes.
-One is to utilize transfer learning to directly match photos to sketches, where the deep networks are first trained using a large face database of photos and are then fine-tuned using small sketch database \cite{mittal2015composite,galea2017forensic}.
-The other is to use the image-to-image translation, where the photo can be transformed to a sketch or the sketch to a photo; then, FR can be performed in one domain. \cite{zhang2015end} developed a fully convolutional network with generative loss and a discriminative regularizer to transform photos to sketches.
+One is to utilize transfer learning to directly match photos to sketches.
+Deep networks are first trained using a large face database of photos and are then fine-tuned using small sketch database \cite{mittal2015composite,galea2017forensic}.
+The other is to use the image-to-image translation, where the photo can be transformed to a sketch or the sketch to a photo; then, FR can be performed in one domain.
+Zhang et al. \cite{zhang2015end} developed a fully convolutional network with generative loss and a discriminative regularizer to transform photos to sketches.
 Zhang et al. \cite{zhang2017content} utilized a branched fully convolutional neural network (BFCN) to generate a structure-preserved sketch and a texture-preserved sketch, and then they fused them together via a probabilistic method.
-Recently, GANs have achieved impressive results in image generation. \cite{yi2017dualgan,kim2017learning,zhu2017unpaired} used two generators, $G_A$ and $G_B$, to generate sketches from photos and photos from sketches, respectively (Fig. \ref{fig16}).
-Based on \cite{zhu2017unpaired}, Wang et al. \cite{wang2017high} proposed a multi-adversarial network to avoid artifacts by leveraging the implicit presence of feature maps of different resolutions in the generator subnetwork.
-Similar to photo-sketch FR, photo-caricature FR is a kind of heterogenous FR which is challenging and important to understanding of face perception.
+Recently, GANs have achieved impressive results in image generation.
+Yi et al. \cite{yi2017dualgan}, Kim et al. \cite{kim2017learning} and Zhu et al. \cite{zhu2017unpaired} used two generators, $G_A$ and $G_B$, to generate sketches from photos and photos from sketches, respectively (Fig. \ref{fig16}).
+Based on \cite{zhu2017unpaired}, Wang et al. \cite{wang2018high} proposed a multi-adversarial network to avoid artifacts by leveraging the implicit presence of feature maps of different resolutions in the generator subnetwork.
+Similar to photo-sketch FR, photo-caricature FR is one kind of heterogenous FR scenes which is challenging and important to understanding of face perception.
 Huo et al. \cite{huo2017webcaricature} built a large dataset of caricatures and photos, and provided several evaluation protocols and their baseline performances for comparison.